-Rygalik studied architecture and urban planning at the Technical University of Łódź, and industrial design at Pratt Institute in New York (BA), where in 1999 he graduated with honors and was awarded the Pratt Circle Award for outstanding achievement in the field of industrial design.
+Rygalik studied architecture and urban planning at the Technical University of Łódź, and industrial design at Pratt Institute in New York (BA), where he graduated in 1999 with honours and was awarded the Pratt Circle Award for outstanding achievement in the field of industrial design.
 He worked for several years with design companies in the U.S., including Prime Studio, Arnell Group, Machineart, HFID / reface Design and Product Genesis.
 He also worked as a consultant for Kodak, Polaroid, MTV, PerkinElmer, Dentsply, Unilever and DuPont.

 Rygalik began studies at London’s Royal College of Art (RCA) in 2003, and earned an MA in Design two years later, then joined the university’s research staff.
 He said that a nasty workshop accident, in which he almost lost three fingers, led him to join the renowned London school.